ryanbas21/interview_questions/Questions.md

 $("#btnPolicy").removeClass("active").attr("data-dirty", false);

-Walk me through the process that occurs when I type a url into the search bar and hit enter.

-Explain how you would go about creating a url shortening service like bit.ly.

-What is the output of the following expressions?

-True == 1
-False === 0
-1 + ‘1’
-1 + 1 + ‘1’ + ‘1’
-True + 1
-False - 1

-Explain what a stack is and what it is used for.

-Given a LinkedList with four nodes, how would you remove the third node?
-How would you remove the head node?

 Write a function that takes in an input array [1, 2, 3, 4, 5] and returns an output array [1, 2, 3, 4, 5, 5, 4, 3, 2, 1].
 What is the big O notation of your solution?